Learn-to Camp in Halifax

-Fee: $44 per adult (17+), $22 per youth (6 - 16), Children 5 and under are free.
-Two meals are included in this event.
-Camping gear and workshops are provided; participants must bring additional food and sleeping bags.
+Fee: $44 per adult aged 17 or more, $22 per youth 6 to 16 years old, free for children aged 5 and under.
+Two meals are included in the event fees.
+Camping gear and workshops are provided but participants must bring additional food and sleeping bags.

 Learn-to Camp at York Redoubt National Historic Site

 Dates: August 17 to 18 and August 24 to 25, 2019 from 1 pm on Saturday to 11 am on Sunday - REGISTRATION FULL FOR THESE EVENTS!

 Join Parks Canada for a facilitated overnight camping experience at York Redoubt.
 Register for Parks Canada's overnight Learn-to Camp program beside the ocean, just 15 minutes outside of Halifax!

 Fee: $22 per person.
 Free for children aged 5 and under.
 Camping gear and workshops are provided but participants bring their own food and sleeping bags.